 - A discussion of data and analysis and what was discovered. - What were the conclusions and important points of discussion?

 V. Impact, significance and outputs

-- Who are the beneficiaries of the research? - How will the findings be conveyed or disseminated?
+- Who are the beneficiaries of the research? - How will the findings be conveyed or disseminated? - How has the work influenced its field of research?

 Main body of work